City Loft SW 7631 Hue Family

 It could also shift and look purple.
 Low chroma (not very colorful colors) like City Loft that belong to this hue family neighborhood are notorious for shifting and looking violet, lavender, purple.
 Some even describe it as plum brown.

-Rather, it’s susceptible to shifting because it’s low in Chroma which is why City Loft meets the criteria of “greige” for many people.
+Rather, it’s susceptible to shifting because it’s low in Chroma which is why it meets the criteria of “greige” for many people.
 Low Chroma colors like this are called near neutrals.
 Because they *live* so close to a true neutral gray in color space.
 If you look at the Atlas, the graphic with all the little squares, you’ll see what I mean about it being close to true neutral gray.

 In summary, what all this means for you is City Loft is susceptible to shifting in context of stronger colors and under different light sources.